 The Tharabar Gate Hotel is located in the most unique Archeological Site of South East Asia, the Ancient capital of the Burmese Empire, Old Bagan.
 Surrounded by more than 4000 ancient temples and Pagodas, you will be enchanted by the breathtaking views.
 The Hotel offers 84 luxury rooms including 4 Suites.
 Every room is decorated with teak floors and typical Burmese furniture.

-Simply a must-do when visiting Bagan.
-Early morning before sunrise you will be picked up at your hotel and driven to the launch site for a spectacular hot air balloon ride over the temple zone in Bagan.
-The mostly British balloon pilots are operating each balloon under highest UK safety standards and the views you will get are breathtakingly spectacular.
+One of the many highlights when visiting Myanmar is taking a hot air balloon ride.
+In the early morning, before sunrise, you will be picked up at your hotel and driven to the launch site for a spectacular hot air balloon ride over the temple zone in Bagan.
+The mostly British balloon pilots are operating each balloon under the highest UK safety standards and the views you will get are breathtakingly spectacular.
 After floating in the air and following the wind you will land safely and be welcomed back on the ground by a smiling crew serving cold champagne before taking you back to your hotel.
 Please note, this is optional and is not included in the tour price.

 Fly from Bagan to Yangon.

 Enjoy the usage of a private vehicle with English speaking driver and guide at leisure for a half day in Yangon.

 "We just returned on Monday from our wonderful trip to South Korea, Bangkok and Phuket.
 I wanted to thank you for all of your hard work in planning our tours and adventures.
 Everything was spot on from our arrivals at the airports, to the guides and the tours.
 I would not hesitate to recommend you and your company.
 It was truly a wonderful vacation.
 Thank you again.